braintelligencePL/cool-java-snippets/README.md

 * Have IntelliJ idea and Jdk-11
 * Set [x] `Enable Annotation Processing`
 * Set [x] `Create directories for empty content roots automatically`
+* Set [x] `Use project setting or set target platform to at least 1.8 in project structure`

 <br>